GallowayLabMIT/protocols/docs/protocols/cloning/pcr.rst

 KOD Xtreme
 -------------

-We use KOD Xtreme Hot Start DNA Polymerase (Sigma Aldrich 71975-3)
+We use KOD Xtreme Hot Start DNA Polymerase (`Sigma Aldrich 71975-3 <https://www.sigmaaldrich.com/US/en/product/mm/71975m>`_).
 This polymerase is very good for amplifying difficult templates (e.g., CAG promoter, transcription factor coding sequences, GC-rich sequences).
+However, it is relatively expensive, so you might want to attempt a PCR with a different polymerase first.

 Reaction mix: